Charlotte Car Accident Lawyer

 How Long Do I Have to File a Car Accident Claim in Charlotte?

 In North Carolina, the statute of limitations for filing a personal injury claim after a car accident is generally three years from the date of the accident.
 Property damage claims share this same time limit.
 However, if the accident resulted in a fatality, wrongful death claims have a two-year statute of limitations.
 It is always best to start the process as soon as possible, since preparing a comprehensive claim can take time, especially when medical treatment is ongoing or multiple parties are involved.
 Failing to act within these time frames may result in losing your right to pursue compensation.
-Your Charlotte car accident lawyer or auto accident attorney can help you ensure all filings are completed on time and in the proper manner for Mecklenburg County courts.
+Your Charlotte car accident lawyer or auto accident attorney can help you ensure that all filings are completed on time and in the proper manner for Mecklenburg County courts.

 Will My Car Accident Case Go to Court?

 Most car accident cases in Charlotte are settled out of court through negotiations with insurance companies.
 However, if an agreement cannot be reached or liability is disputed, your case may proceed to trial in Mecklenburg County civil court.
 Litigation involves additional procedures such as discovery, depositions, and hearings before a judge or jury.
 Although going to trial can extend the process, it sometimes leads to more satisfactory compensation.
-Your attorney will explain every step, keep you updated about timelines, and help you make informed choices, whether pursuing settlement or litigation is appropriate for your case.
+Your attorney will explain every step, keep you updated about timelines, and help you make informed choices about whether pursuing a settlement or litigation is appropriate for your case.
 Our firm’s dedication to preparation and client support remains constant through every phase of litigation.
 When you need a car accident attorney in Charlotte, our firm provides both assertive legal advocacy and approachable, honest guidance.

 Meet Our Dedicated Attorney